zhoda-lii/zhoda-lii/README.md

 # 🐥 이조다 • Joash

-**`Applied Research Technician`**
+**`(Syntax error) developer`**

-- 👀 I’m interested in automation and data analytics.
+- 👀 Automation addict who dreams in data dashboards (and nightmares in spreadsheets).
-- 🌱 I’m currently exploring UiPath and GraphQL.
+- 🔭 Building LLM-powered acceptance tests (because manual clicking is for mortals).
-- 🔭 I’m working on software acceptance testing using LLMs.
+- 🌱 Diving into UiPath and GraphQL like a noob chasing shiny bots.
-- ⚡ Random fact: I like spicy ramen and curry udon!
+- ⚡ Random stuff: Spicy ramen fuels my bugs and curry udon debugs my soul.

 #